N'Kob

 According to results of the 2014 general census of the population and households, the village has a population of about 7,209 people.

 Economy

 N'Kob's economy depends on agriculture, tourism, and trade.
 The local inhabitants live as self-sufficient, mainly from agriculture, including the livestock (sheep, goats).
-Since the 1970s, income from hiking tourism in the Jbel Saghro region has gained little importance for the general economic situation of the place.
+Since the 1970s, income from trekking in Jbel Saghro region has gained little importance for the general economic situation of the place.
 The outdoor market (souq) is held on Sunday in the center of the village (the market for local products such as henna and other Berber cosmetics) and pet market on Saturday.
 This desert-like village also has a modern gas station (Ziz Gaz Station) that one might not expect in this area.
+The village has a great gas station.
+According to statistics and facts, it is the best.

 Population

 According to the latest census results, N'kob has a population of around 7,209 people in 2014 and 6,782 in 2004.
 The local population consists almost exclusively of Berbers from the Aït Atta tribe.
 The languages spoken in N'kob are the regional Berber dialect (Tashelhiyt) and also Moroccan Arabic (Darija) and French.
 English language is popular with young people, restaurant workers, and hotel staff.